highlight-run/docs/sdk-docs/client.md

         </aside>
         <aside className="parameter">
           <h5>environment <code>string</code> <code>optional</code></h5>
           <p>Specifies the environment your application is running in.
-See Environments to see how setting the environment can help you move faster.
+See [Environments](/product-features/environments) to see how setting the environment can help you move faster.
 The default value is production.</p>
         </aside>
         <aside className="parameter">
           <h5>networkRecording <code>NetworkRecordingOptions</code> <code>optional</code></h5>
           <p>Specifies how and what network requests and responses Highlight records.
-See Recording Network Requests and Responses for more information.</p>
+See [Recording Network Requests and Responses](/session-replay/recording-network-requests-and-responses) for more information.</p>
         </aside>
         <aside className="parameter">
           <h5>version <code>string</code> <code>optional</code></h5>
           <p>Specifies the version of your application.
-See Versioning Sessions and Versioning Errors to see how setting the version can help you move faster.</p>
+See [Versioning Sessions](/session-replay/versioning-sessions) and [Versioning Errors](/error-monitoring/versioning-errors) to see how setting the version can help you move faster.</p>
         </aside>
         <aside className="parameter">
           <h5>enableStrictPrivacy <code>boolean</code> <code>optional</code></h5>
           <p>Specifies whether Highlight should redact all text and image data during recording.
 This is useful to make sure you are not recording any personally identifiable information without having to manually add annotations to elements you don't want to be recorded.
-See Privacy to learn more about the privacy options.
+See [Privacy](/session-replay/privacy) to learn more about the privacy options.
 The default value is false.</p>
         </aside>
         <aside className="parameter">
           <h5>integrations <code>IntegrationOptions</code> <code>optional</code></h5>
-          <p>Specifies the configurations for the integrations that Highlight supports.
-See Integrations for more information.</p>
+          <p>Specifies the configurations for the integrations that Highlight supports.</p>
         </aside>
         <aside className="parameter">
           <h5>enableCanvasRecording <code>boolean</code> <code>optional</code></h5>
           <p>Specifies whether Highlight will record the contents of &lt;canvas&gt; elements.
-See Canvas for more information.
+See [Canvas](/product-features/canvas) for more information.
 The default value is false.</p>
         </aside>
         <aside className="parameter">
           <h5>enablePerformanceRecording <code>boolean</code> <code>optional</code></h5>
           <p>Specifies whether Highlight will record performance metrics (e.g. FPS, device memory).
-See Performance Data for more information.
+See [Performance Data](/product-features/performance-data) for more information.
 The default value is true.</p>
         </aside>
         <aside className="parameter">
           <h5>sessionShortcut <code>boolean | string</code> <code>optional</code></h5>
           <p>Specifies the keyboard shortcut to open the current session in Highlight.
-We support the same syntax as hotkeys for configuring the keyboard shortcut.
-The default value is false.</p>
+We support the same syntax as [hotkeys](https://github.com/jaywcjlove/hotkeys) for configuring the keyboard shortcut.
+The default value is false.
+See [Session Shortcut](/session-replay/session-shortcut) for more information.</p>
         </aside>
         <aside className="parameter">
           <h5>feedbackWidget <code>FeedbackWidgetOptions</code> <code>optional</code></h5>